bytecodealliance/lucet/README.md

 other parts of the project.
 Rust code generator, definition of import and export function interfaces, and opaque type definitions are planned for the near future.

-### lucet-wasi-sdk

-`wasi-sdk` is a Cranelift project that packages a build of the Clang toolchain, the WebAssembly reference sysroot, and a libc that uses the WebAssembly System Interface (WASI) import functions. `lucet-wasi-sdk` is a Rust crate that provides a wrapper build C programs into WebAssembly modules using this sdk.
-Used to build test cases in `lucet-runtime-tests`.

 ### lucet-spectest